ekanite/ekanite/README.md

 Basic statistics and diagnostics are available.
 Visit `http://localhost:9951/debug/vars` to retrieve this information.
 The host and port can be changed via the `-diag` command-line option.

 ## Project Status
-The project is actively developed and is early stage software -- contributions in the form of bug reports and pull requests are welcome.
+The project is semi-maintained -- contributions in the form of bug reports and pull requests are welcome.
 Much work remains around performance and scaling, and you can check out [the issues](https://github.com/ekanite/ekanite/issues) for more details.